 Happy-poser Xereus Zend with his impeccable ride.

-Xereus Zend, a young motorcycle enthusiast, comes to the rescue.
+Xereus Zend, from the Vintage Zoroastrian Bikers of Bombay (VZBB) group, comes to the rescue.
 He also happens to own this motorcycle and together, with Rahat Hussein Khan, his soft-spoken restorer, they obsess over the T110 like doting parents would.
 Rahat, a motorcycle mechanic with decades of experience, is a man of few words, but, in his relentless pursuit of perfection, can work magic.
 Xereus, meanwhile, looks straight out of a Bollywood flick but doesn’t hesitate for a moment before getting his hands greasy.
 Not that he needs to, with the level of restoration his bike has been put through, of course.
 He also doesn’t need to be sweating it out after a long day at work, helping me park the motorcycle at varied angles for the purpose of photography, but that’s just the kind of hands-on enthusiast he is.
 Oh, wait – I almost forgot – what’s with that engraving then?
 Xereus brings up a name I’ve never heard before – Johnny Allen.
 It was on September 6, 1956, that Allen, astride a heavily modified Tiger T110 called the Texas Ceegar, secured the motorcycle land-speed record at the Bonneville Salt Flats.
 Having clocked a top speed of 344.6kph, Allen, and Triumph, had made history and the latter was certainly in the mood to let the world know about its feat.
 The engraving – a priceless feature to those in the possession of it – thus made it to the 1957 models of the T110.
 Xereus tried but couldn’t conceal the tinge of pride in his narration.
 It’s well deserved, too!

 To own a motorcycle such as this one certainly is a matter of whether you can afford it, but to keep one running in good health with meticulous attention to detail isn’t as much about money as it is about passion.
 In a time when motorcycles are bought, ridden and trashed in about as much time as it takes you to regrow a stubble, motorcycles like this Tiger T110 stand tall as a reminder of a distant era.
 An era in which Triumph was busy making history – the very history most of its present-day motorcycles wear proudly on their sleeves.
 And this is why classic motorcycles – be it a puny 50cc two-stroke or a fire-breathing 900cc triple – deserve respect.
 Because while everyone is busy outclassing evolution and physics, hardly anyone is making history anymore.